Jamie Morton: What comes after Omicron - and how can we stop it?

 This pandemic is far from over - and Omicron's successor might well be much more unpleasant.

-"Anyone who claims that virulence is always downwards, is just making things up."
+"Anyone who claims that virulence is always downwards," Welch said, "is just making things up".